 Your best friend or close friends are people you know better than even their parents.
-You know most of their dirty secrets, how to behave in certain situations, their daily routines, and weigh more than their girlfriends or boyfriends may ever know.
+You know most of their dirty secrets, how they behave in certain situations, their daily routines, and way more than their girlfriends or boyfriends may ever know.

-By having a deep understanding of their everyday life and constant behaviours, based on what you’ve personally experienced through the years, starting a business with a friend, especially your best friend, can be a great idea sometimes.
+By having a deep understanding of their everyday life and constant behaviours, based on what you’ve personally experienced through the years, starting a business with a friend, especially your best friend, can sometimes be a great idea.

 2).
 You Already Have A Great Relationship:

-Your time as friends has already built a strong connection.
-Since you party together, study together, hangout together, and do much more together, there’s a strong relationship existing between the both of you already.
+Your time as friends have already built a strong connection.
+Since you party together, study together, hang out together, and do much more together, there’s a strong relationship existing between the both of you already.

 Relationships are crucial to the success of partnerships, and since you have one with your close friends weigh better than one with someone you just met, your business can take-off with a smooth ride.